inkbeard/monorepo/turbo/generators/README.md

 ### Common generators

 #### vue-component
-Adds a new vue 3 typescript component.
+`pnpm gen:vue-component` adds a new vue 3 typescript component to either the `ui-vue` or `budget-it` packages. `ui-vue` requires particular naming conventions for the component to be added.